awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 ### AWSCodeBuildAdminAccess<a name="admin-access-policy"></a>

-`AWSCodeBuildAdminAccess` – Provides full access to CodeBuild, including permissions to administer CodeBuild build projects\.
+The `AWSCodeBuildAdminAccess` policy provides full access to CodeBuild, including permissions to administer CodeBuild build projects\.
 Apply this policy only to administrative\-level users to grant them full control over CodeBuild projects, report groups, and related resources in your AWS account, including the ability to delete projects and report groups\.

 The `AWSCodeBuildAdminAccess` policy contains the following policy statement: